-A multi-day professional development and networking opportunity for arts and cultural workers of color.
+A professional development and networking opportunity for arts and cultural workers of color.

 The Emerging Leaders of Color (ELC) Professional Development Program promotes representative leadership and equity in the arts by: